godders/yasui-angle-case/README.md

 ![stab adaptor pic](stab_adaptor.jpg)

 The offset amount is parameterised in the fusion file if you want to make one for a different ratio.

+## License

+This work is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Although please contact me if there's something you want to do that this license doesn't allow.